wp-plugins/shortpixel-image-optimiser/readme.txt

 == Changelog ==

+= 3.1.1 =

+* fix calculation of displayed images to be processed counters on bulk start
+* restore option appeared wrongly sometimes  - thanks to Bogdan Günther @ http://medianotions.de

 = 3.1.0 =

-* rescale images option
+* rescale big images option - thanks to Bogdan Günther @ http://medianotions.de
 * referral system
 * show how many thumbs are optimized for each image
 * fix the Visual Composer conflict - thanks to Andy Adams - www.certainlysoftware.com

 = 3.0.8 =

-* fix issue with files in /tmp dir that weren't deleted in certain cases, issue noted by Daniel - germangoogleguy.com
+* fix issue with files in /tmp dir that weren't deleted in certain cases, issue noted by Daniel - http://germangoogleguy.com

 = 3.0.7 =